World War, Pacific

 Battle of Leyte Gulf 23-26 October 1944

 The Japanese waited for the Americans to make their move into the Philippines, it came at Leyte on Oct 20, 1944.
-The IJN immediately sorted to attack with four fleets at three locations: Carriers from the north ; battleships through the middle ; and two groups through the south.
+The IJN immediately sortied to attack with four fleets at three locations: Carriers from the north ; battleships through the middle ; and two groups through the south.
+This was the last gasp of the IJN -- the US had more carriers (46) than the Japanese had destroyers (35).

 - Sibuyan Sea.